 Amla.
 Reduces gastric mucosal injury and acid secretion and also prevents Indigestion..

 Ginger.
 Treats stomach distress and is highly effective for acid reflux.
 Helpful in stimulating peristalsis and reducing painful cramps.

 Barberry Root.
 Regulates digestion and kills helicobacter pylori, a bacterium implicated in both ulcers and chronic gastritis.

 Cascara Sagrada.
 Tones and increases peristaltic action.
 It promotes secretions from the liver and pancreas and stimulates the gall bladder thereby increasing the overall digestive process.

 Slippery Elm.
 Reduces inflammation of the digestive tract.
-Soothes inflamed mucous membranes of the bowel and neutralises excess acids in the intestine which makes it beneficial for Crohn’s disease, ulcerative colitis and iritable bowel syndrome.
+Soothes inflamed mucous membranes of the bowel and neutralizes excess acids in the intestine which makes it beneficial for Crohn’s disease, ulcerative colitis and irritable bowel syndrome.

 Chamomile soothes the walls of the intestines, easing sudden sharp and intense pains, and eliminating gas.
 It’s mildly bitter qualities help stimulate liver function, increasing the secretion of bile – a substance that the body naturally makes which aids the digestive process, aiding the elimination of toxins through the liver and breaking down fats in the small intestine.
 It can calm inflammation, such as gastritis, and help prevent ulcers.

 Irritable bowel syndrome (IBS) is a common disorder that affects the large intestine (colon).
 Irritable bowel syndrome commonly causes cramping, abdominal pain, bloating, gas, diarrhea and constipation.
 IBS is a chronic condition that you will need to manage long term.